ianmilliken/mpc/site/content/_index.md

         If your goals feel out of reach, we'll look at the bigger picture and structure proven, flexible strategies for business growth that will help you adapt and thrive with your market.
-      title: Feeling like Terry the T-Rex?
+      title: feeling like Terry the T-Rex?
       image: /img/terry.svg
       service_list:
         - service: Half-day Strategy Workshop